 Higher education is offered by both private and public universities, academies and institutes.
 Getting a degree from any of these can take four to five years depending on the chosen upper secondary education.
 Undergraduate, Masters and Doctoral studies are also available.

-The Moldovan Constitution guarantees that state public education be free and all citizens have the right of access to education.
+The Moldovan Constitution guarantees that state public education be free and all citizens have the right to access to education.
 Higher education in Moldova is more or less free.
-Tuition fees for students living off campus is an average of 5000 Moldovan Lei,or $280.
+Tuition fees for students living off-campus is an average of 5000 Moldovan Lei, or $280.

 In 2009, Moldova scored below average in all areas of study according to PISA test results.
 However, in 2015, Moldovan students had a 15-point increase in the sciences, a 28-point increase in reading and a 23-point increase in math.
 Equity rankings between boys and girls and social backgrounds are about equal.